wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/identity-and-access.md

 - Passwords are subject to replay attacks.
 - Users can inadvertently expose their passwords due to phishing attacks.

-This poses a significant security risk as once bad actors get compromised passwords, they canlog into multiple sites.
+This poses a significant security risk as once bad actors get compromised passwords, they can sign into multiple sites.
 Most breaches are a result of compromised passwords.
 What if we could remove passwords altogether?
 Microsoft 365 solutions include password replacement options to help reduce risk.

 **Windows Hello**.
 In Windows 10, Windows Hello for Business replaces passwords with strong two-factor authentication on PCs and mobile devices - a new type of user credential that's tied to a device and uses a biometric or PIN.
 Windows Hello for Business lets user authenticate to an Active Directory or Azure Active Directory account.